 Curator Greg Sullivan introduces British art from 1810–1840 and examines neoclassical sculpture in the context of what was happening in painting at that time.

 Tate Debate: Why do we still need monumental art?

-Blog questioning the relevance of monumental public sculpture in the context of contemporary society, with reference to Anish Kapoor’s 2012 commission for London’ Olympic Park.
+Blog questioning the relevance of monumental public sculpture in the context of contemporary society, with reference to Anish Kapoor’s 2012 commission for London’s Olympic Park.